SkribGit/EngineNiRad/examples/rails-solo/README.md

 - Generate a new deploy key as above
 - Upload the generated public key, `deploy_key.pub`, to `/home/ubuntu/.ssh/id_rsa.pub`

+## Provision the instance

+If you have not yet done so, please download and setup [Terraform](http://terraform.io).

+If this is your first time running the script, run `terraform init`.

+To provision and configure the instance, run `terraform apply`.

 ## Deployment

 Add Capistrano to the Gemfile: